luontola/tdd-mooc-tetris/docs/level-4.md

 # Level 4: Falling tetrominoes

 > Previously we have implemented falling blocks and rotating tetrominoes.
-Next let's put them together.
+Let's put them now together.

 Open the [test/FallingTetrominoes.test.mjs](../test/FallingTetrominoes.test.mjs) file and implement its tests one by one.